mohammad-suliman/visualStudioAddon/readme.md

 *	status bar is now reported when using  standard NVDA key stroke (NVDA+end)
 *	break points are reported via speach and beeps
 *	 some enhancements to the files / tools windows switcher
+*	quick info tool tips are now supported. the shortcut for invoking this tool tip is ctrl + k and then ctrl + if
+*	basic support for parameter info, use ctrl _ shif + space to invoke this tool tipnote: the tool tip is not presented in a very friendly way, more fixes is needed.
+*	errors list now works with NVDA-s commands for navigating tables: control + alt + left / right arrow. also, it is possible to directly accessing the each column with control + alt + number, when number is the number of the column you wish to access. for example: to access the first column use control + alt + 1.
+note: those commands might change in the near future if they founded to be problimatic.

 The add-on is still under development, so expect more fixes and enhancements.
 Your feedback is very important: please let me know if you have suggestions or any thoughts that could help us further improve this add-on.